rflandau/weave/README.md

 # Limitations

+- Column names (and qualifications) are case sensitive

 ## ToJSON

-Encoding/json does not accept complex numbers.
+- Encoding/json does not accept complex numbers.
 Weave can by converting them to a generic struct and outputing the struct as JSON objects with the fields "Real" and "Imaginary".

+- As with normal JSON encoding, only exported struct fields can be output.

 ## ToJSONExclude

 The blacklist parameter is currently ineffectual due to a bug in how the JSON library (Gabs) `.Wrap()`s existing structures.
 I have opened a PR [#142](https://github.com/Jeffail/gabs/pull/142) to fix this.

 This function will instead output ALL exported fields at all depths.

+# TODOs

+- [ ] Create ToCSVExclude, consuming column list as blacklist
+- [ ] Make qualified column names case-insensitive